 Welcome to the TC Structural Racism website, which provides compelling information to Tompkins County educators, public officials, activists, and concerned citizens about how structural racism negatively impacts all residents of Ithaca and Tompkins County, especially people of color and low income.
-Structural racism is social and economic exploitation resulting from centuries of accumulated beliefs, policies, practices, and patterns of discrimination that assume the superiority of white people and consistently diminish and threaten the lives of people of color.
+Structural racism (also known as systemic racism or white supremacy) is social and economic exploitation resulting from centuries of accumulated beliefs, policies, practices, and patterns of discrimination that assume the superiority of white people and consistently devalue and threaten the lives of people of color.
 The data we present pertains to economic inequity (specifically, income, wealth, unemployment, and poverty), education, health, and housing, though we see food, criminal justice, and transportation as equally important areas to eventually fill in.
 The data, along with background information and interpretive comments, can be used as a resource for lesson planning, policy proposals, community education, and grassroots organizing.

 The current research and writing project was undertaken by Tompkins County SURJ (Showing Up for Racial Justice) at the request of local Community Leaders of Color (CLOC) and Black Lives Matter Ithaca (BLMI).
 The intent was to show that in spite of the dominant narrative about Ithaca and Tompkins County as a progressive mecca, the vast inequalities created by systemic, i.e., structural, racism in the US are, in fact, present here, clearly and emphatically, as well.